I don’t know about you, but I think Arkham belongs on the list of Fictional Places I Wouldn’t Want to Visit. Kind of like this…

 (To borrow from Harvey’s remark, “I can dig that.”
 Can you?)

 So what does all of this have to do with “Gotham”?
-Well, in terms of this episode, the Arkham inmates actually put on The Tempest and that certainly describes the turbulent environment inside the asylum as well as the city itself.
+In terms of this episode, the Arkham inmates put on The Tempest and that certainly describes the turbulent environment inside the asylum as well as the city itself.
 The seemingly unrestrained influx of evil has caused a storm of sorts that threatens to “drown” anyone who gets or stands in its way.
 Due to this prevailing influence of moral darkness, folks have been transformed from living, caring souls into power-hungry, greedy, violent people.
 Yet there is still value in even the most despicable person.
 Note the reference to coral and pearls in the song, substances from which fine jewelry can be made.
-So for bones to be like coral and eyes to be like pearls, a person’s inner workings, metaphorically-speaking, have been hardened yet there is still something of worth there.
-I think this mindset is best embodied here by new-comer Dr. Thompkins who believes patients are still people and, thus, deserving of help.
+For bones to be like coral and eyes to be like pearls, a person’s inner workings, metaphorically-speaking, have been hardened yet there is still something of worth there.
+I think this mindset is best embodied by new-comer Dr. Thompkins who believes patients are still people and, thus, deserving of help.

 To continue with the metaphor, Gotham’s corrupt underbelly has transformed its people into “something rich and strange.”
 The word parallel here is worth mentioning, as “rich” brings to mind wealth or a degree of fullness, and “strange” is, of course, weirdness or a sense of the unknown or the unfamiliar.
 Thus, to be transformed into “something rich and strange” means to turn into something possessing a sense of deep-seated value that is also a bit unnerving or outside the typical mold.
 Put it together and you’ve got a fitting description of the denizens of Arkham: folks who have, through some means, been transformed, yet are still people and possess some degree of worth on the inside through they outwardly express a sense of the unknown, the unusual, and even the unrecognizable.
-On a more large-scale application, many of the characters in Gotham fit the same bill: they are people with internal value yet express attributes that are outside some sort of norm or established set of rules, whether it’s a penchant for speaking in riddles, sneaking around alleyways, striving to overthrow an old system of power, or even just trying to do the right thing no matter the extreme cost.
+On a large-scale application, many of the characters in Gotham fit the same bill: they are people with internal value yet express attributes that are outside some sort of norm or established set of rules, whether it’s a penchant for speaking in riddles, sneaking around alleyways, striving to overthrow an old system of power, or even just trying to do the right thing no matter the extreme cost.

 Overall, I thought “Rogue’s Gallery” was a good (but not great) return for “Gotham” and it has, as always, left me eager to witness its next chapter.